Projects Showcase

 -

-Developed custom RISC-V ISA extensions and modified the microarchitecture of Snitch for optimized multithreaded execution
+Designed custom RISC-V ISA extensions and microarchitectural enhancements for the Snitch core, optimizing it for high-efficiency multithreaded execution.

 -